cryptoMavrik/AquawalletHD/README.md

 ## Windows

-- From the "Releases" page, download the .zip file that corresponds with your OS.
+- From the "Releases" page, download the .zip file that corresponds with your OS
 - Unzip to a location of you choice
 - Run AquawalletHD.exe
 ___